insidious-security/gclone/README.md

  ╚═════╝  ╚═════╝╚══════╝ ╚═════╝ ╚═╝  ╚═══╝╚══════╝
                 /!\ sidious /!\

-Enter a github repository: insidious-security
+Enter a github account: insidious-security
 Would you like to compress the repositories? y/n: y
 ```